MimiOnuoha/Impossible-Maps/README.md

   - *Urbano Project:*  Urbano is a non-profit community art studio that fosters public and participatory art as a vehicle for personal transformation, community cohesion and social change.

-    -  Watch [Square Roots of Boston](http://urbanoproject.org/square-roots-of-boston) and look over their [Mapping Exclusion](http://urbanoproject.org/mapping-exclusion) project.
+    -  Watch [Square Roots of Boston](http://urbanoproject.org/square-roots-of-boston) and look over their [Mapping Exclusion](http://urbanoproject.org/mapping-exclusion) project (find more [here](http://horskyprojects.com/projects/mapping-exclusion/))

   - *Hyde Square Task Force* (Jovenes en Accion):  When HSTF was founded in the late 1980s, a coalition of neighbors and community leaders felt a sense of urgency to address the violence and economic and social challenges facing the Hyde/Jackson Square neighborhood of Jamaica Plain.
 Today the neighborhood is known as Boston’s Latin Quarter, and while in some ways the community has transformed, many challenges persist.
 HSTF now engages over 800 youth ages 6–25 in college and career preparation, Afro-Latin arts and cultural enrichment, and community-building initiatives.